A journey to heaven.

 This place really is heaven on earth.
 The remoteness removes light pollution.
 The baroness landscape lends it’s self to shadow and light.
 Monasteries give subject.
 The mostly Buddhist locals add to the culture.
 What more could you want?
 There are two main issues, altitude and transport.
 Places of interest can be far between.
 If you can overcome this, then you have an amazing playground for your work.

-I may well return to Ladakh in 2020 and beyond.
+I will return to Ladakh maybe 2022 or beyond, travel restrictions permitting post pandemic.
 It is a great place, nice people and the food is pretty good too.
 There is more to see.
 This was my first time on a Royal Enfield and riding a bike in high altitude, simply an amazing place.

 I have teamed up with an Indian photographer who can aid with all logistics to facilitate an amazing photography adventure, camping wild in a self sufficient mobile unit.
 Discover your dreams, camping n remote Himalayas under the stars, time-lapse photographers paradise.